ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/tree_definition.md

   version: 3.11.9
 ---

-# Configuring plant communities
+# Defining tree communities

-There are two steps to setting up plant communities in the Plants model:
+There are three steps to setting up tree communities in the Plants model.
+You will need to define:

-1. Defining sets of traits for each of the plant functional types (PFTs) to be used in the model.
+1. The plant functional types (PFTs) to be used in the model.
-2. Defining the sets of size-structured cohorts of different PFTs growing in the cells of the simulation.
+1. The size-structured cohorts of those PFTs growing in the cells of the simulation.
+1. The initial distribution of propagules of the PFTs across cells.

 ## Plant functional types